On the Mechanism of Telekinetic Motion

 Zero voltage does not mean zero electric field

-Here is where intuition often fails.
 The absence of measurable voltage or net charge does not imply the absence of electric fields altogether.
 It is entirely possible to have strong, highly localized electric fields or steep field gradients that integrate to zero over macroscopic paths or surfaces.
-Conventional instruments such as voltmeters and electroscopes are effectively blind to such configurations.
+Conventional instruments such as voltmeters and electroscopes are effectively insensitive to such configurations.

 1. Dielectrophoresis